 There are many and various ways to do classroom observations.
 The most basic of which is to do basic one-to-one full lesson observations.
 Here you find a colleague and invite them to come into your lesson to provide you with feedback.
 But let’s stop here!
 We are meant to be thinking about classroom observations as deliberate practice and deliberate practice requires clear goals, feedback that is specific to these goals, then adjustment and repeat!
 So, when it comes to your invitation for your colleague to come and observe your classroom let’s begin to get a bit more purposeful.
 We do not want them to come and provide you with the same sort of useless feedback that we so often get.
 “You presented well” “You clearly have good rapport with the students” etc. This is not what we are after.

 Instead, when you are looking for a teacher to invite, first go to your goals.
 What are you looking to improve?
-Hopefully you have already reflected on the Teaching Standards or the Quality Teaching Framework and set goals for what you would like to improve.
+Hopefully you have already reflected on the Teaching Standards or other research or criteria around effective teaching practices and set goals for what you would like to improve.
 So, select someone who you think is doing well in this area where you are wanting to improve.
 For example, if you are looking to improve your use of learning intentions/goals and know that there is a history teacher who is fantastic at doing this, then ask them to observe you, and I would also encourage you to observe them (maybe even observe them first to get some good ideas you want to try out).

 Then you need to make sure that you both set aside time to discuss the observations afterwards.
 It is no good just having people observe your lesson and leaving you a bunch of notes.
 You need to discuss this with them and this is really where the growth happens.
 This is where you find out why they did particular actions rather than others, or where you may both come up with better responses than were given during the lesson.
 I cannot overstate how important these conversations are.